-Psychologist Interview with Deborah (Relationship Counselling Sydney)
+Psychologist Interview (Relationship Counselling Sydney)

-Deborah is a registered psychologist and provides marriage and relationship counselling Sydney.
+This Hart psychologist is a registered psychologist and provides marriage and relationship counselling Sydney.
 She has worked for over 15 years in the private and public sector including education, rehabilitation and private practice.

 - What do you find are the most common relationships problems that you see in couples coming in to see you?